 Recreational boating and fishing:

-- Recreational boating and fishing are allowed under state guidance for outdoor recreation and the local Safe Opening Protocol for Recreational Boating.
+- Recreational boating and fishing are allowed under state guidance for outdoor recreation.

 - Jet skiing, kayaking and paddle boarding are allowed (kayakers and paddle boarders may launch from beaches).

 - All boat launches on San Diego Bay are open – Chula Vista, Glorietta Bay, National City, and Shelter Island (launch parking lots are open).

 - Fishing is allowed from Port piers, parks, beaches, and shoreline areas where not otherwise prohibited per Port signage.

 Businesses on and around San Diego Bay:

 For the latest on what types of businesses are allowed to open and what restrictions are in place for each business type, please go to covid19.ca.gov.
 If you’d like to know whether a business is open or not, please contact the business directly.